jennifernguyen281/Activities-and-Financial-Situations-of-US-Non-profit/README.md

-For the project, our team would like to look into this dataset about Charities and Non-profit organizations in the United States’ Mid-Atlantic and Great Lakes Areas.
+For the project, our team looked into this dataset about Charities and Non-profit organizations in the United States’ Mid-Atlantic and Great Lakes Areas.
 More specifically, the dataset presents organizations’ basic information, financial situations, and classifications.

 You can download the dataset in the CSV format at https://www.irs.gov/pub/irs-soi/eo_info.pdf.
 The dataset’s size is 113.8 MB and is last updated on 11/11/2019.
 The dataset has 644942 records at the transactional level and 28 variables.
 Each record represents a tax-exempt organization.